Presymptomatic clinical study results

 93%

-(13/14) of patients in the 2-copy group remained within a normal weight range (≥3rd percentile for age and gender)
+(13/14) of children in the 2-copy group maintained a normal weight (≥3rd percentile for age and gender)

 Important Safety Information